 Clovis’s peer counseling program recognizes the research that shows children are more likely to find solace in peers than adults, and that emotional support from classmates can improve students’ sense of belonging and engagement in school.
-According to Lori Hurley, an AP biology and peer counseling teacher at Clovis West High School, programs like peer counseling have been critical to opening the door for conversations that have historically been hard to have, which are raising the awareness that it’s both common and okay to struggle with your mental health.
+According to Lori Hurley, an AP biology and peer counseling teacher at Clovis West High School, programs like peer counseling have been critical to opening the door for conversations that have historically been hard to have, raising awareness that it’s both common and okay to struggle with your mental health.

 Hurley, who was working at the school in 2016 when three of their students died by suicide, says it can feel like change is happening slowly, but she believes it is.
 Reflecting on her own experience at Clovis West as a student in the 1990s, Hurley remembers a friend who didn’t go on a school trip and no one knew why.
 Later, she learned that her friend had attempted suicide, but it was never talked about.
 Her friend made more attempts in college.

 “For me, it’s important to let teachers know it’s okay to take that break from your curriculum sometimes to check on your students,” said Hurley.
 “You can’t teach a kid who is struggling and dealing with depression and anxiety and possible thoughts of suicide.
 That student is not going to learn in your class unless they know they’re cared for and feel safe.”